Elle Mulvaney

 Elle Jade Mulvaney (born 1 October 2002) is an English actress who has played the role of Amy Barlow in ITV soap opera Coronation Street.

 Career

 Mulvaney started her acting through the Carol Godby Theatre Workshop, which she has attended since the age of four.
-Mulvaney's casting as Amy Barlow was announced in March 2010, taking over from Amber Chadwick.
+Mulvaney's casting as Amy Barlow was announced in March 2010, when she was seven years old, taking over from Amber Chadwick.
+She has played the part of Amy ever since.
 A spokeswoman said "Amy has some big storylines coming up so we decided to recast an older child who could play younger.
 This is common practice."